FHIR/vscode-fsh/README.md

 - After the `InstanceOf` keyword, results will include `Profile`, `Extension`, and `Resource` names.
 - When writing an `obeys` rule, results will include `Invariant` names.

+When writing rules that apply to an element, element paths will be suggested.
+This feature is still undergoing development, so there are some known limitations to this feature:

+- Completion items are only provided for rules on a `Profile`, `Extension`, `Logical`, or `Resource`.
+- Slice names are not included as part of completion items.
+- Completion items are not provided for indented rules.
+- If a type is removed from a choice element with an `only` rule, completion items will still be offered for the removed types.
+- Elements added to a `Logical` or `Resource` by a FSH rule will not be available as completion items for other rules.
+- Only the main element path will have completion items provided.
+A caret rule will not have completion items provided for the caret path.

 ## Go to Definition

 ![FSH Go to Definition](images/docs/fsh-go-to-definition.gif)